JNRowe/rdial/README.rst

 The module has been tested on many UNIX-like systems, including Linux and OS X, but it should work fine on other systems too.

-To run the tests you'll need nose2_.
-Once you have nose2_ installed you can run the tests with the following commands:
+To run the tests you'll need pytest_.
+Once you have pytest_ installed you can run the tests with the following commands:

 .. code:: console

-    $ nose2 -v tests
+    $ py.test tests

 Database
 --------